 a literature review, ‘Context matters (but how and why?)
 A hypothesis-led literature review of performance based financing in fragile and conflict-affected health systems’ , which feeds into hypotheses which will be examined in the second stage, and

-we are about to publish a comparative paper, ‘Performance-based financing in three humanitarian settings: principles and pragmatism’ looking at northern Nigeria, Central African Republic and South Kivu in the Democratic Republic of Congo.
+a comparative paper, ‘Performance-based financing in three humanitarian settings: principles and pragmatism’ looking at northern Nigeria, Central African Republic and South Kivu in the Democratic Republic of Congo.